Leading the Way

 We have roles and venues available to meet almost any interest and commitment level.

-Be at the center of the behind-the-scenes action by assisting the venue manager with any and all tasks necessary for the successful operation of the theater.
-Monitor loads and procedures, direct other assistant managers, provide instruction to volunteers, and much more!
-Responsible, quick thinking problem solvers who thrive in high-energy situations wanted.
+Be at the center of the behind-the-scenes action by assisting the venue manager with any and all tasks necessary for successful operation!
+Fun, quick-thinking, hard-working problem solvers wanted!

 Oversee the selling and inventory of TCFF merchandise and/or concessions.
 Instruct volunteers in the art of popcorn popping, soda, candy, and tshirt hawking, and merchandise display.
 Flair for retail sales, basic bookkeeping ability, and experience handling money desired.